 Kapuscinsky will not paint anything she hasn’t seen with her own eyes.
-An accomplished photographer she documents all her subject matter.
+Using her skills as an accomplished photographer to document all her subject matter.
 Before she photographs, she experiences the location and sees the composition.
-She uses all her senses: listens to all the sounds, remembers the atmosphere, the ambiance, the weather, be it warm or cool.
+She uses all her senses: listens to all the sounds, remembers the atmosphere, the ambiance, the weather – be it warm or cool.
 She then simplifies the photo to paint only the information you need as a spectator.

 Her paintings convey a sense of peace and harmony.
 The prairies and field paintings Kapuscinsky creates reflect her years growing up in Western Canada.
 Water also plays a large part in the spirit of her work being born near the ocean and living close to a body of water all her life.

-Kapuscinsky is represented in galleries in Montreal, Toronto and Sainte-Adele (Quebec).
+Kapuscinsky is represented in galleries in Montreal, Toronto, and Sainte-Adele.
 Her most recent solo exhibitions were Where Land Meets Water and Sky and Shades of Yellow at Galerie Blanche in Montreal.

 Kapuscinsky lives and works in Ajax, Ontario.

 I am inspired by the landscape.
 I’m especially excited by fields – wild or cultivated, wetlands, coastal waters, streams, rolling hills and countryside.
 My husband Guy and I travel a lot, and our trips are usually based on finding subject matter for my work.